hanok2/purepng/README.txt

 INSTALLATION

-PyPNG requires Python version 2.3 (and that's all), or any compatible higher version.
+PurePNG requires Python version 2.3 (and that's all), or any compatible higher version(incl.
+Python 3).
 It works best on Python 2.4 and above.
-It can be used on Python 2.2, but some things do not work.

-PyPNG also works on Python 3.x if you use the 2to3 tool which it should do automatically (this support is very recent, and preliminary).

-PyPNG comes with a setup.py script to use with distutils.
+PurePNG comes with a setup.py script to use with distutils.
 After unpacking the distribution, cd into the directory and execute the
 command: